 Dijkstra Principles and Implementation

-Dijkstra's algorithm is used to find the shortest path from a single source in a graph.
+Dijkstra's algorithm is used to find the shortest path from one node to all others in a graph.
 It is basically the standard BFS algorithm plus a greedy idea.

-If the graph has negative weight edges, the greedy idea will not work.
-So Dijkstra's algorithm can only be used on graphs with no negative weight edges.
+If the graph has negative weight edges, the greedy idea will not work, so Dijkstra's algorithm can only handle graphs without negative weight edges.

-There are only two differences between Dijkstra's algorithm and the standard BFS algorithm:
+There are only two differences between Dijkstra's algorithm and standard BFS:

-The standard BFS uses a normal queue, while Dijkstra uses a priority queue.
-This lets nodes closer to the start be processed first (this is the greedy idea).
+Standard BFS uses a regular queue.
+Dijkstra uses a priority queue, so nodes closer to the start are processed first (this is the greedy idea).

-In the article Overview of Shortest Path Algorithms in Graphs, we already talked about the shortest path problem in graphs, the difference between single-source and multi-source shortest paths, issues with negative weight edges, and several classic shortest path algorithms including Dijkstra.
-This article will cover:
+In Overview of Shortest Path Algorithms in Graphs, we gave a brief introduction to shortest path problems, the difference between single-source and multi-source shortest paths, the problem with negative weight edges, and some classic shortest path algorithms including Dijkstra.
+In this article, we will cover:

-How to get Dijkstra's algorithm code by changing the standard Graph BFS Traversal Algorithm.
+How to build Dijkstra's algorithm based on the standard Graph BFS Traversal Algorithm.

-This article will use the graph interface we defined in Graph Basics and General Implementation.
-Please read that first to understand how graphs are stored and how the interface works.
+We will use the graph interfaces defined in Graph Basics and General Implementation.
+Please read that part first to know how graphs are stored and defined.

 Dijkstra Algorithm Code

 In Graph BFS Traversal Algorithm, we showed three ways to write BFS.
-The third way fits Dijkstra well because we need to keep track of the shortest path from the start to each node we visit.
+The third one is best for Dijkstra, because we need to track the shortest path from the start to each visited node.

-Here is the standard graph BFS algorithm for comparison:
+Here is the standard graph BFS traversal algorithm:

 // BFS traversal of a graph, starting from node s and recording the number